Rafa Benitez addresses Matt Ritchie's form at Newcastle

-Ritchie, wearing a cast to protect a broken wrist, set up both goals in Tuesday night's 2-2 draw against West Bromwich Albion at The Hawthorns.
+Ritchie set up both goals in Tuesday night's 2-2 draw against West Bromwich Albion at The Hawthorns.

 Ciaran Clark headed a Richie corner past Ben Foster.

 And the winger's free-kick was deflected in off Salomon Rondon and Jonny Evans.